 One factor slowing down the velocity of goods flowing over borders is the use of vehicles by people wishing to enter countries undetected or by those trading in illegal goods such as contraband, falsely branded goods, falsely specified animal produce, drugs and armaments.

 In spite of tight veterinary controls and slaughterhouse inspections it has emerged, as a result of audits of programmes, that clandestine units classifying horse meat as beef as well as vehicles taking circuitous routes to penetrate borders without inspection.
-Paymenta are made in cash so as to avoid oversight by customs and excise, taxation authorities and banks.
+Payments are made in cash or even tangible assets, such as gold or other valuable commodities, so as to avoid oversight by customs and excise, taxation authorities and banks.
 In such cases what travels "officially" is bags of ear-tags.
 Corrupt veterinary inspectors can declare a consignment to be unfit for human consumption leading to its "destruction" in exchange for cash.
 Clearly in such circumstances formal customs manned borders have no impact on such practices and transactions.

 In reality these are instances where frontiers and borders are irrelevant, this issue is one of checking the legality of the declared or assumed status of what is being transported on open roads.
 In such cases the issue is a security and policing surveillance effort to build up datasets that can help identify patterns of movement in time and space (locationl-state) that provide leads for sector inspectorates to stop, search and inspect findings.
 Certainly the vehicle movement can be traced and recorded by GPS emitters which could be introduced through legislation and any vehicle not transmitting would be stopped wherever detected.
 The option here is to keep visual sight on the vehicle in this status to find out where they are going and what sort of activities the occupants are involved in.